zozoh/titanium/doc/en-us/com/ti-form.md

     undefinedAs : undeinfed,
     // If value is null, it will be applied nullAs : null,
+    // If value if NaN, it willl be applied nanAs : -1,
     // The component name, if undefined, it will auto evaluate by `type` comType : "ti-form-input",
     // The component properties, default is `undefined`